 Canggu Rice Terraces

 Take a scooter ride out to the lesser-known side of Canggu.
 The road called Jalan Sempol has the best rice paddies in the town.
 It is technically walking distance from the heart of Canggu – a round trip would be around 5 km.
-However, this isn’t recommended in the hot weather.
+However, this isn’t recommended in hot weather.
 Taking a scooter around the rice paddies would make for a much more pleasant experience.

 Happy Hour at Old Man’s

 Canggu is full of bars.
-Whether it be on the beach, main streets, or even further out, closer to the rice paddies.
+Whether it be on the beach, on main streets, or even further out, closer to the rice paddies.
 Many of these bars will have happy hour deals.
 Just keep an eye out for signs outside the bars.